eleniTsalapati/Ontology-Generation-with-the-help-of-Chatbot/README.md

 sudo apt-get install python-tk
 ```

-To unistall in **linux** it is an easy task.
+To uninstall in **Linux** is an easy task.
 Just use the following commands:

 ```
 pip3 uninstall nltk